 Interest is charged at the Cash Advance Debenture Rate (CADR) rate plus 1%, which is set out in the Act, published by the Local Government Finance Authority in July each financial year.

-7Section 182 of the Local Government Act, with particular reference to (1) and (2) of that section
+Section 182 of the Local Government Act, with particular reference to (1) and (2) of that section i.
+Mandatory Rebates

-8Section 182A of the Local Government Act and Regulation 13A of the Local Government General Regulations i.
-Mandatory Rebates9
+&lt;sup>8 Section 182A of the Local Government Act and Regulation 13A of the Local Government General Regulations